tom-dell/Plex-Meta-Manager-Configs/README.md

     sync_mode:
 ```

 First, we're going to create a simple Movies.yml that will create a collection of movies in the [Universal Classic Monsters](https://en.wikipedia.org/wiki/Universal_Classic_Monsters) (you can click this one) movie collection.
 This list contains all the movies that feature one of the Universal Classic Monsters, including Dracula, Frankenstein, and the Monster from the Black Lagoon.
-This is a static list, as no more official Universal Classic Monsters movies will be made.
+This is a static IMDb list, as no more official Universal Classic Monsters movies will be made.

 <p align="center">
   <img src="https://raw.githubusercontent.com/tom-dell/Plex-Meta-Manager-Configs/master/images/universal_monsters.png" />